thomasekdahlN/jeti/README.md

 For the people who love to tinker it is infinitely extensive and changeable in a easy manner in the configuration file pr ecu.
 But the distributed configuration file should be best practise for all others.

+Installation
+- copy ecu.lua and ecu folder into the Apps folder on your Jeti transmitter
+- add ecu.lua to applications
+- choose ecu type
+Then you are up and running

 If you have any more ideas about needs for turbine alarms, please let me know.